-Please note: the content of this page was prepared, updated, and featured throughout the month of February 2021.
-This page will now most likely stay relatively dormant until February 2022.
+The content of this page was prepared, updated, and featured throughout the month of June 2021.
+This page will now most likely stay relatively dormant until June 2022.

-June is National Indigenous History Month.
-It is a time for all Canadians, Indigenous, non-Indigenous and newcomers, to reflect upon and learn the history, sacrifices, cultures, contributions, and strength of First Nations, Inuit and Métis peoples.
+June is National Indigenous History Month, a time for all Canadians, Indigenous, non-Indigenous and newcomers, to reflect upon and learn the history, sacrifices, cultures, contributions, and strength of First Nations, Inuit and Métis peoples.
 Throughout the month of June, we will be featuring a number of resources to highlight the history, culture, challenges and contributions of First Nations, Inuit and Metis peoples.

 The Western Québec School Board acknowledges that the lands upon which we live, learn and work are the traditional unceded territory of the Algonquin Anishinaabe peoples.
 We thank the Algonquin people for sharing these lands and commit, as an organization, as educators and as individuals, to an on going relationship that recognizes and respects the lands, traditions and culture of the Algonquin Anishinaabe people.

-The discovery of the remains of 215 children at the Kamloops Residential School reinforces the need to ensure that all Canadians understand the atrocities and injustices committed under the residential school system.
+The discoveries of the remains of hundreds of children on the grounds of Canadian residential schools in recent years reinforce the need to ensure that all Canadians understand the atrocities and injustices committed under the residential school system.

 Learn More About National Indigenous History Month | Government of Canada